 Economics is the relationships of exchange (RoE) and the principle of marginal utility (PMU).
 Think of the RoE as the individual component of economics and PMU as the social component of economics.
 That will make more sense in a moment.

-In other words, it is how/why/if people exchange with others and the way in which people use means to maximize their utility.
+The relationships of exchange is how/why/if people exchange with others while the principle of marginal utility is the way in which people use means to maximize their utility.
 A complete theory of economics tackles both arenas.

 The reason the two are inversely related is because one has fixed points, and the other does not.

 For lack of a better word, certain things are "sacred" within the RoE.
 For instance, property is a sacred construct.
 Otherwise, how would people exchange things with one another?
 What relationships of exchange could exist if you do not know what you can exchange or what another party can exchange with you?
 Whenever people engage in explicit exchanges, they are participating in the broader principle of reciprocity.
 The only way of measuring the "equivalence" of disparate goods is in the free exchange.
 Otherwise, we would only be able to exchange a book for another identical book, which would be extremely limiting.
 As such, another "sacred" point in the RoE is the freedom to contract.

 Nothing is "sacred" or fixed within the PMU.
 Means are organized strictly by their utility to result in some satisfactory end.
 It cannot tell us what that satisfactory state is.
 The economist hides his ignorance with the blanket term "utility", but nonetheless, the Principle tells us how we organize our means to satisfy some unknown result (we have to discover or know our own "result" individually).
 It tells us how to maximize our situation, in the simplest terms.

 So even the goal of the PMU is not sacred, is not a fixed point.
 It is subjective.